 - Harrah’s New Orleans, which is a constantly operating casino featuring gambling, dining and other tourist hotel accommodations.
 Located only steps away from the Mississippi River on Canal Street, Harrah’s New Orleans sees a constant influx of tourists and locals wishing to have a good time.

-- New Orleans Jazz and Heritage Festival, which celebrates the rich culture of New Orleans and the Jazz music found in the city.
+- The Jazz and Heritage Festival, which celebrates the rich culture of this beautiful city and the Jazz music found here.
 The Jazz and Heritage Festival is held annually at the end of April.
 The official festival itself is located at the Fair Grounds Race Course, however, clubs and other venues host a number of shows and events related to the festival as well.